Our Doctors are all experienced and skilled in pediatric eye care. Patients of any age are welcome!

 My child performed well on the school vision test, why do they need an eye exam?

 Often, the vision tests at school or at the primary doctor’s office consist of very broad tests like reading an eye chart and following a light with your eyes.
 These tests may allow the nurse or doctor to notice any obvious vision problems, but they do not provide an in-depth look at the health of the eyes.
-Dr. Sirgany and Dr. Howard will perform an in-depth comprehensive medical eye examination to check for any signs of underlying conditions or vision problems that may have been missed.
+Our doctors will perform an in-depth comprehensive medical eye examination to check for any signs of underlying conditions or vision problems that may have been missed.

 What should I be doing between exams to protect my child's eyes and keep them healthy?